 Medicare Supplement Plans that cover the Part B deductible will only be available to those Medicare-eligible prior to 2020.
 After that, newly eligible Medicare beneficiaries will not be able to purchase a plan that covers the Part B deductible.
 This is part of the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA), which is trying to curb utilization by ensuring that enrollees would incur some out-of-pocket expenses during the year.

 Medicare Advantage plan enrollees have low copays and deductibles that don’t necessarily increase with the Part B deductible.
-Medicare Advantage plan beneficiaries pay the Part B premium, but the Medicare Advantage plan wraps around Part A, Part B, and various supplemental coverage together in one plan, with out of pocket costs that are different from Traditional Medicare.
+Medicare Advantage plan beneficiaries pay the Part B premium, but the Medicare Advantage plan wraps around Part A, Part B, and various supplemental coverage together in one plan, with out of pocket costs that are different from Medicare.

 2019 Part A Premium Increase